SindieCastro/Predicting_Sales_Using_Machine_Learning/Segment_1_intro/README.md

 - What will be the initial investment for the startup?
 - Will the radio frequency range support 5G?
 - Does the aggregate power support the addition of frequency band?
-- What is the height to the top of antenna?
+- What is the height to the top of the cell tower?